landau/mapconcat/README.md

 mapconcat
 =========

-Returns the result of applying concat to the result of applying a function to arrays.
-Thus the function should return an array.
+Returns the result of applying concat to the result of applying a function to values.

 ## Install